brokosz/macos-defaults/README.md

 # macOS Defaults Export/Import Scripts

-This repository contains two bash scripts to export and import macOS defaults (`plist`) files across different locations such as Dropbox, iCloud, Box, WorkDocs, or a custom directory.
+This repository contains two bash scripts to export and import macOS defaults (`plist`) files across different locations such as Dropbox, iCloud, Box, WorkDocs, OneDrive, Mega, or a custom directory.
 These scripts provide flexibility with various storage options or custom paths.

 ## Scripts